themanoftalent/Projects/SoftwareEngs/DrawCameraApp/README.md

 - **Customizable Brushes**: Customize your drawing experience with adjustable brush sizes, colors, and opacity settings.

-- **Undo and Redo**: Easily correct mistakes or experiment with different ideas using the undo and redo functionality.

 - **Save and Share**: Save your masterpieces directly to your device's gallery or share them with friends and family through social media platforms.

 - **Intuitive Interface**: The app features a user-friendly interface that makes it easy for users of all skill levels to dive in and start drawing.